Article updated April 2022 by Brianna Goebel

 WHERE TO EAT

 (SB TIP: Fat Bottom isn’t the only store on Central Avenue named after a classic rock song.
 The candy store down the street is aptly titled Pour Some Sugar on Me.)

 If you do nothing else in Hot Springs, absolutely do not miss a stop at Deluca’s Pizzeria.
 Owner Anthony Valinoti doesn’t take table reservations — only pizza reservations.
-Call ahead to reserve your crust and ensure that your scratch-made circle of deliciousness doesn’t get eaten by someone else.
+Call ahead to reserve your crust and ensure your scratch-made circle of deliciousness doesn’t get eaten by someone else.

-WHERE TO SHOP & GET OUT
+WHERE TO SHOP & EXPLORE

-So, while the mobsters and Hollywood elite might not be seen coming and going from The Arlington anymore, Hot Springs remains a destination with something for everyone.
+While the mobsters and Hollywood elite might not be seen coming and going from The Arlington anymore, Hot Springs remains a destination with something for everyone.
 There’s a little bit of new mixed in with a lot of fabulous history from a town that saw its original glory more than 100 years ago.